Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 And he thought for a while what place would be nice.
 "Ah, yes.
 I know a good place nearby.
 Let's talk there."

-And she took a step back, had a feeling that something **not** nice is about to happen, "**What?!**"
+And she took a step back, had a feeling that something **not** right is about to happen, "**What?!**"

-Taion, whom had such history too, started feeling agitated, "C-C-Commander, please!
+Taion, whom had experienced such history too, started feeling agitated, "C-C-Commander, please!
 We don't need to go th-"

 "It has a beautiful view, and a particular... **peacefulness** _about it._" Finish, finish!